nodejs/undici/README.md

 ```
 #### `client.pipelining`

-Property to set the pipelining factor.
+Property to get and set the pipelining factor.

 #### `client.full`